Troubleshooting Issues With Your Garage Door: The Definitive Guide

 Many doors also incorporate manual locks for added security.
 If you are unable to open your garage door manually or with the motor, it may be locked in place.
 In this case, the motor will likely run for just a few seconds before shutting off.
 It can be easy to inadvertently lock your garage door, so check the handle in the middle of your door to ensure that it is unlocked and ready to go.

 If you have tried to fix your garage door yourself using the tips outlined here but are still having issues, the garage door experts at Coastal Garage Doors can help.
-We’ll send someone out to your San Diego home or business right away to address the issue.
-Get in touch with us today to learn more about our services and to schedule an appointment with one of our technicians.
+We’ll send a San Diego garage door repairman out to your home or business right away to address the issue.
+Get in touch with us today to learn more about our garage door service and to schedule an appointment with one of our technicians.